 Actor Allusion: When Femme Fatale challenges the Powerpuff Girls to name some memorable female superheroes, Bubbles mentions Supergirl and Batgirl.
 Bubbles's voice actor, Tara Strong, voiced Batgirl in The New Batman Adventures some time earlier.

-Banned Episode: The Powerpuff Girls series finale "See Me, Feel Me, Gnomey" was banned, allegedly due to being about Communism, but the real reason was the heavy use of strobe effects (which would have triggered epileptic seizures in more sensitive viewers, much like the notorious Pokémon episode "Electric Soldier Porygon").
-The episode can now be seen on the complete series DVD set for the show.
+Banned Episode: The season 4 "See Me, Feel Me, Gnomey" was banned in the US, due to the heavy use of strobe effects (which would have triggered epileptic seizures in more sensitive viewers, much like the notorious Pokémon episode "Electric Soldier Porygon."
+Reportedly, it was banned for allegedly having Communist undertones, but this was never proven).
+The episode can now be seen on the complete series DVD set for the show and on the complete series collection on Netflix.
+It aired in Canada on March 18, 2004.

-Box Office Bomb: The movie, as stated in the main page.
-Warner Bros marketing for it was quite lousy, but CN did their part and promoted it to heck and back (even [adult swim] got involved).
+Box Office Bomb: Warner Bros' marketing for the movie was quite lousy (as stated in the main page), but CN did their part and promoted it to heck and back (even [adult swim] got involved).
 Outside the channel, however, there was barely any mention of it.
-Not helped at all was that it was pitted against Men In Black 2 on the opening weekend, was overshadowed by the surprise hit Like Mike, and Warner Bros focusing their campaign on the Scooby-Doo live-action movie.
-Only diehard fans saw the movie, leading to bad box office numbers.
-It's because of this failure that the series finale movies for Ed, Edd n Eddy and Codename: Kids Next Door were scaled back to made-for-TV fare rather than feature film.
+Not helping was it was pitted against Men in Black II on the opening weekend, was overshadowed by the surprise hit Like Mike and Warner Bros focusing their campaign on the Scooby-Doo live-action movie.
+As such it preformed poorly.
+Because of this, the series finales for Ed, Edd 'n' Eddy and Codename: Kids Next Door were scaled back to made-for-TV fare rather than made into feature films.

 Cristina Hernandez (Blossom) and Rossy Aguirre (Buttercup) voiced Lime and Cherry respectively, two girls from another trio of super-powered girls living with a guy, except their personalities are different between the two series.